Skip to main content

 Sometimes the fire could completely miss you, and other times, with a shift of the wind, you could find yourself right in its path with very little time to evacuate.

-• Review your renter’s insurance policy.
-If you are unsure whether the policy covers additional living expenses or what kind of property it covers, call your agent to find out.
-Increase your policy if the renter’s insurance doesn’t cover additional living expenses or very little of your personal valuables.
+• Review your landlord and renters insurance policy.
+If you are unsure whether the renters insurance policy covers additional living expenses or what kind of property it covers, call your agent to find out.
+Increase your policy if the renters insurance doesn’t cover additional living expenses or very little of your personal valuables.
 If your current rental insurance policy doesn’t cover what you need, you might shop around for another rental insurance policy.

-• Make sure you know how to file a claim.
+• Make sure you know how to file a rental property claim.
 You’re best off hiring a wildfire lawyer to do this for you.

 • Create an inventory of your possessions.
 Take pictures of everything.
 If you have receipts for them, scan them and the photo of that item into a document and save it.
 Once you have everything documented, upload the inventory list to a secure cloud account.
 You should also forward a copy to a second cloud account with another provider if something happens to the first account.